 Q. I used to crave ice just like a drug addict.
 The first thing in the morning I had to have it.
 I would get a large soft drink and ask for extra ice.
 I didn’t care about the pop-it was the ice I wanted.

 I went to my doctor for a check up because I felt tired and would get out of breath easily.
 My test showed that I was severely anemic, with a blood count of six.
 My physician was so concerned that he called me at home the next evening and told me not to exert myself in any way until they did further testing.

 This had happened so gradually that I didn’t realize I was slowly bleeding to death.
 Further tests showed I had an iron deficiency caused by extremely heavy periods.
 Iron supplements quickly brought my count up to normal ranges, and my cravings for ice went away immediately.
 They never returned, though it has been many years.

 “I am 26 years old as of today.
-I started to eat cornstarch when i was 16.
-At first it was a box every three weeks, but now I’m eating it through a straw and I’m up to a box a day.
-I know that this is abnormal and hurting me because I do not use the restroom as often as i should.
+I started to eat cornstarch when I was 16.
+At first I ate a box every three weeks, but now I’m eating it through a straw and I’m up to a box a day.
+I know that this is abnormal and hurting me because I do not use the restroom as often as I should.

-We strongly recommend to T.A. and others struggling with this problem that they be checked for iron deficiency and take any supplements that are prescribed or recommended.
+We strongly recommend to TA and others struggling with this problem that they be checked for iron or zinc deficiency and take any supplements that are prescribed or recommended.

 Do you have a problem with craving ice to excess?
 Please share your story in the comment section below.